peteroupc/CBOR/docs/PeterO.Cbor.JSONOptions.md

     public JSONOptions(
         bool base64Padding);

-Initializes a new instance of the [PeterO.Cbor.JSONOptions](PeterO.Cbor.JSONOptions.md) class with the given values for the options.
+Initializes a new instance of the [PeterO.Cbor.JSONOptions](PeterO.Cbor.JSONOptions.md) class with the given value for the Base64Padding option.

 <b>Parameters:</b>